bhuga/promising-future/README.md

 Promises and futures both transparantly delay the execution of a block.
 Futures run the evaluation of the block optimistically in another thread.

+Note that this is pretty useless in irb, which will evaluate everything as part of its read-eval-print loop.

 ## Classes

  * {Promise}